ajbarnes/Thought-Swap/CONTRIBUTING.md

 * <b>Ensuring your contributions are tested</b>
     * You can keep code coverage high by writing tests for any new or altered functionality.
-    * Unit tests for both the client and server can be found in their respective `/tests` directories.
-Integration/ End-to-End tests can be found in `client/cypress/`
+    * Unit & Integration tests for both the client and server can be found in their respective `/tests` directories.
+End-to-End tests can be found in `client/cypress/`
     * You can run existing tests by following the instructions outlined in the README